Superbition/Celestte-Docs/docs/using_voltis/controllers.md

 ## Dependency Injection & Controllers

-The Polyel Dependency Injection Container used to resolve services can be used to resolve dependencies for your Controllers, making it easy to use services across the framework and not have to worry about how they are defined.
+The Voltis Dependency Injection Container used to resolve services can be used to resolve dependencies for your Controllers, making it easy to use services across the framework and not have to worry about how they are defined.
 This works by type-hinting the dependency you want inside the Controllers constructor or via the route action method.

 ### Controller Constructor Injection